fur-q/mfr/README.md

 - GNU make
 - pkg-config
 - LuaJIT and its dev libraries/headers (`libluajit-5.1-dev` on Debian)
+- pod2man (if you care about having a man page)

 All other dependencies are bundled in `contrib/`.